🗺️ Route Map from Mariden Resort

 Yes, Pacifico has several beachfront resorts and accommodations including Bamboo Surf Beach (resort with pool), Pacifico Beach Resort (directly on beach), LaFinca Hostel (boutique hostel for digital nomads), and Yapak Beach Villas (sea view villas).
 These are small-scale, surf-focused properties.
 You can also stay in Del Carmen (45-60 minutes) or Pilar (20-30 minutes) for more budget options.

 Pacifico offers a completely different experience: uncrowded waves (vs. 50+ surfers at Cloud 9), small boutique resorts (vs. mega-resorts at Cloud 9), intermediate-to-advanced left-hand reef break (vs. Cloud 9's right-hand barrels), and chill surf community vibe (vs. party/tourist scene).
-Big Wish is more powerful and less hollow than Cloud 9.
+Big Wish is a powerful, barrel-heavy left-hander, a different experience from Cloud 9's right-hand barrels.
 If you want technical left-handers without crowds, choose Pacifico.

 September-March brings the most consistent swells from Philippine typhoon season.
 However, Pacifico catches waves year-round - April-August offers smaller, beginner-friendly conditions.
 For uncrowded sessions, visit during shoulder season (May-June, September-October).

 Yes!
-They're only 10-15 minutes apart by motorcycle.
-Visit Magpupungko Rock Pools during low tide (2-3 hours), then head to Pacifico for lunch, surfing, swimming, and beach time.
+They're only 15-20 minutes apart by motorcycle.
+Visit Magpupungko Rock Pools timing during low tide (2-3 hours), then head to Pacifico for lunch, surfing, swimming, and beach time.
 It's the perfect northeast coast day trip from Del Carmen.

 Nearby Attractions:

-- Magpupungko Rock Pools Guide - Combine with Pacifico for the ultimate northeast coast day (10 min away)
+- Siargao tidal pool guide - Combine with Pacifico for the ultimate northeast coast day (10 min away)

-- Alegria Beach Guide - Family-friendly beach, similar distance from Del Carmen
+- calm beach near Del Carmen - Family-friendly beach, similar distance from Del Carmen

-- Del Carmen Mangrove Boardwalk - Balance surf days with nature walks
+- free mangrove forest walk - Balance surf days with nature walks

 Planning Your Trip:

-- Best Time to Visit - Surf season and weather planning
+- best month to visit Siargao - Surf season and weather planning

-- Del Carmen vs General Luna - Strategic base for exploring all of Siargao
+- choosing your Siargao base - Strategic base for exploring all of Siargao

-- Siargao Airport Guide - Arrive and access Siargao's surf breaks
+- Sayak Airport arrival guide - Arrive and access Siargao's surf breaks